pmf/clojure-jsr223/README.markdown

 =======

-Since I included parts of clojure.lang.Repl and use classes from clojure.lang.*, all stuff is under the CPL (see CPL.txt).
+Since I included parts of clojure.lang.Repl and use classes from the clojure.lang-package, all stuff is under the CPL (see CPL.txt).